ofabricio/capture/README.md

 If you set your base url as `http://example.com/api`, now `http://localhost:9000` points to that address.
 Hence, calling `http://localhost:9000/users/1` is like calling `http://example.com/api/users/1`

-*Capture* saves all requests and responses so that you can see them in the dashboard
+*Capture* saves all requests and responses so that you can see them in the dashboard.

 ## Dashboard